Depression Signs and Symptoms

 - Pacing and hair twirling

 Depression can be a fatal disease.
-Recurrent thoughts of death, especially suicide, plague about 60 percent of depressed people, and 15 percent commit suicide.
+Recurrent thoughts of death, especially suicide, plague about 60 percent of depressed people, and approximately 15 percent commit suicide.
 Women attempt suicide more often than men, but men succeed nearly twice as often.